squeekyfoot/soccer-management-app/docs/NewFeatureChecklist.md

 Please ensure that the output includes the original content and inserts the new content so that I can copy & paste the full section over what I have.
 Please ensure that the output is in native markup so that I can easily copy it in a single click.

+**Prompt: Technical requirements**

+Now that we have our context and user scenarios well established.
+I'd like to identify what the technical needs are of implementing these scenarios.
+I would like to know how we should structure different components, what business entities we should consider establishing or using, what database fields we expect to use and what actions we expect to support from a logic standpoint.
+This should help us identify what files and folders to use, how we should create separation of concerns, how to handle logic, which files we should create unit tests for and what firestore rules we should be updating.

+I also want you to examine your assumptions about refactoring or changing existing behavior, so that way we can preserve what exists already and prevent any regression.
+If you call out these assumptions, then we can potentially backlog them as future steps.

 **Prompt B: The Brain (The Hook)**